145695/my_pink_wordle/README.md

 # Pink Wordle 🌸

 A cozy, pastel-pink take on Wordle — built with [Expo](https://expo.dev).
-Guess the 5-letter word in 5 tries, with a soft, minimal keyboard and board.
+Guess the word (3 to 6 letters) in the same number of tries as its length, with a soft, minimal keyboard and board.

 ## Screenshots